kh3dron/notes/devops/mc_hosting/mc_hoster.md

     - created mc-holder repo in aws-codecommit to store codebase
     - hello world html file in the repo
     - create new amplify site tied to repo
-- [here] create the world's simplest api
+- [done] create the world's simplest api
     - take a number, square it, return it
     - create a lambda function that squares a number
     - add a form to html page, and get form to send request to api